Irishbecky91/TheWaggingTailor/README.md

 ## Introduction

 The Wagging Tailor is a company which designs and creates custom clothing for pets.
 This includes anything from harnesses to biker jackets.
-This site was devoloped to facilitate the sale and commission of these products, as well as provide information about the business and its products.
+This site was developed to facilitate the sale and commission of these products, as well as provide information about the business and its products.
 This site includes a products list, including individual product pages, a payment feature, and a personal profile for the user to enter their and their pet's information for future use.

-This site was developed to be intuitive and appealing to users, with a clean, attractive appearance and easy to use features.
+This site was developed to be intuitive and appealing to users, with a clean, attractive appearance and easy-to-use features.
 There are options also for the site owner to add, edit and delete products from the site for future changes and new stock.

 [Back to top ⇧](#)